mwadman/mwadman.github.io/_posts/2018-04-08-OpenStack-Lab-Network-Vagrant.markdown

 This does mean that we'll need to boot and set an address on the ZTP server manually before provisioning any of the other hosts.
 I'll cover this in the next post.

 To make this easier down the road, lets set the MAC address of the first in VirtualBox statically.
-This is done in the `device.vm.provider` section of each guest, just like setting the RAM and the CPU:
+This is done in the `device.vm.provider` section of each guest, like setting the RAM and the CPU:

 ```ruby
       vb.customize ["modifyvm", :id, "--macaddress1", "080027000001"]